 For those of us who have chubby tendencies, just like Oprah – we have our Favorite Things.
 For me?
 Frappucinos, fries, a homemade burger…OK, lemme stop right there.
 You get the point.
 Now, I don’t go to Starbucks and order the Trenta size, I get the smallest size.
 I may eat the fries at the bottom of my boys’ bag, but I also may substitute those with sweet potato fries baked in the oven.
 I don’t always go for the greasy burger, but I may in fact bake or grill my burger at home and it tastes just as good if not better.
 The clean eating lifestyle does not require 100 percent compliance, but it does require 100 percent discipline and calculated choices.

 More important than not giving up everything – don’t give up.
 Don’t give up as you continue to work with, around, and through your Chubby Tendencies.
 You’re not alone.
 There are others who feel similarly and the food options NEVER leave us alone.
 Move forward with these loose guidelines and you’ll find yourself eating better over the long term despite your Chubby Tendencies.

-Dr. Shaunna Payne Gold writes monthly for CRUSH Fitness magazine AND…she’s a U.S. Masters Swimming Certified Coach, Triathlete, Marathoner, Author, Blogger, Educator, & BoyMom, Owner & Founder of SHEro Athletics, LLC.
+Dr. Shaunna Payne Gold writes monthly for Crush Magazine AND…she’s a U.S. Masters Swimming Certified Coach, Triathlete, Marathoner, Author, Blogger, Educator, & BoyMom, Owner & Founder of SHEro Athletics, LLC.